 Get the Job

-User Experience Design program graduates will be job-ready and prepared to enter the high-demand and fast-growing field of UI/UX design.
+Graduates from the UX Design program will be job-ready and prepared to enter the high-demand and fast-growing field of UI/UX design.
 One feature of the program is portfolio design, which means you’ll get to build a robust, competitive and professional portfolio that you can showcase to future employers.
-The online courses are also intended to emulate a first-year internship in the industry.
+The online courses are also intended to emulate a first-year internship in the UX design industry.
 You can expect to gain knowledge of industry best practices, participate in project-based learning, and engage in real-life UI/UX design scenarios.

 - Length: The overall program runs for 9 months

 - Please note, our UX program will move from 16 credits to 18 credits for future start dates.

 - Tuition: $12,500

 - Location: Online and available to U.S. learners

 - Computer Requirements: Click here to learn more about Kenzie Academy’s computer requirements